What is a normal blood pressure reading?

 A normal diastolic blood pressure usually comes in at around 80 or less, while a reading between 80 and 89 is considered normal, but higher than ideal.
 Repeated blood pressure readings of 90 or higher are where cause for concern may start, as they can be indicative of high blood pressure.

-High blood pressure is also known as hypertension, and at its worst, could put strain on your blood vessels, heart, brain and kidneys.
-Persistently high blood pressure may, in the worst case scenario, lead to serious health problems, including heart disease, heart attacks and strokes.
+High blood pressure is also known as hypertension, and at its worst, could put strain on your blood vessels, causing problems in your heart, brain, kidneys and eyes.
+Persistently high blood pressure may, in the worst case scenario, lead to serious health problems, including heart disease, kidney disease and strokes.

 However, high blood pressure can be a largely symptomless problem, with the occasional exception of frequent headaches.
 This means that prevention could be better than cure: proactively avoiding some of the main causes of high blood pressure.

-While it may sound scary, low blood pressure (also known as hypotension) may not always be a cause for concern.
+Low blood pressure (also known as hypotension) may sounds scary but is not always a cause for concern.
 If you’re suffering from low blood pressure you may experience a few mildly unpleasant symptoms, including dizziness, light-headedness and nausea.
 However, you can help these pass by doing things like standing up slowly, factoring more salt into your diet and staying hydrated.
-Why not find out more about low blood pressure?